 Custom bras as a solution set is pretty narrow, so that puts her in either Quadrant 1 or 3.
 Julie has several options here when it comes to how to focus on a niche.
 She could focus on all women who can’t find a bra that fits them, or she could pick an edge — say women with small breasts or women with large breasts.
 My counsel was to pick an edge and go with women with large breasts.

 Why?
 Because of human trends around increasing breast size and also because it’s easier to market to frustrated women with large breasts who can’t find a bra that fits them than all frustrated women who can’t find a bra that fits them.
 Think about the messaging, images, brand cues, etc. between the two alternatives, specifically thinking in terms of models Julie might use.
 Aside from marketing, it’s probably easier to get more efficient at making bras for larger breasts (exclusively) than having to alternate between a wide variety of sizes.
 Julie the Craftswoman might like the variety of making a wide variety of sizes, but Julie the Entrepreneur would be better served by focusing on one edge.

 Handmade, custom-fit bras for large-breasted women who can’t find mass-market bras that fit them is a fairly narrow solution set and a narrow niche.
 She’s well within Quadrant 1.

-In my experience, most small and micro businesses can thrive quite well in Quadrant 2 and 3.
+In my experience, most small and micro-businesses can thrive quite well in Quadrants 2 and 3.
 Quadrant 1 tends to be too focused for many Creative Giants and they get bored, and Quadrant 4 tends to create too much scattered effort for a small and micro business to be able to really grow into.